-EPL 7973 is situated to the southeast of Windhoek in the Khomas Region, Namibia.
-The climatic conditions characterising the Project are mild summers and cool winters with the mean temperatures between 19°C and 20°C, mean maximum temperatures ranging between 22°C and 33°C and mean minimum temperatures ranging between 3°C to 19°C. The hottest months of the year are between November and January and the coolest months are in June and July (Bubenzer, 2002 & meteoblue, 2022) as shown in Figure 4.
+EPL 8050 is situated to the southeast of Windhoek in the Khomas Region, Namibia (Figure 4).
+The climatic conditions characterising the EPL area are mild summers and cool winters with the mean temperatures between 19°C and 20°C, mean maximum temperatures ranging between 22°C and 32°C and mean minimum temperatures ranging between 5°C to 19°C. The hottest months of the year are between November and January and the coolest months are in June and July (Bubenzer, 2002 & meteoblue, 2022).

 The most humid months of the year have a humidity of approximately 70% RH, and the driest months have a humidity of approximately 10% RH.
 The average rainfall in this area during the year is between 250 to 350 mm and rainfall events are limited to the summer months, mainly between December and March.
-Potential evaporation is between 3000 and 3200 mm per year (Bubenzer, 2002) as shown in Figure 4.
+Potential evaporation is between 3000 and 3400 mm per year (Bubenzer, 2002).